 The ArtScape Banners are works of art decorating the light posts of the Downtown area.
 The artwork is selected annually through a jury process and then reproduced on banners.
-Artscape maybe found on Hendersonville’s Main Street, Seventh Avenue, and side streets.
+Artscape banners can be found on Hendersonville’s Main Street, Seventh Avenue and side streets.
 The public art display offers a creative and unique twist on an outdoor gallery experience.
 Stop by the Visitor Center at 201 South Main Street to pick up an Artscape brochure or find it online here.

 Biltmore is the largest privately owned home in America situated on 8,000 acres.
 It was built by George Vanderbilt and was completed in 1895.
 Vanderbilt’s 250-room mansion is modeled after a French château.
 The Estate encompasses the house, landscaped gardens, walking trails, woodlands, restaurants, shops, inn, and an award-winning winery.
 Located 22 miles north of Hendersonville.

 Blue Ridge Parkway follows the mountain ridges from Shenandoah National Park in Virginia to Great Smoky Mountains National Park in North Carolina and Tennessee.
 The Parkway’s 469 toll-free miles combines natural beauty, mountain forests, wildlife, wildflowers and magnificent views.
 Located 15 miles north of Hendersonville.

 Carl Sandburg Home National Historic Site is where Carl Sandburg, American poet, historian, author, and lecturer spent the final 22 years of his long and productive life at his estate, Connemara.
 The home, originally built in 1838, displays the Sandburg’s furnishing as they lived at Connemara from 1945-1968, including Carl Sandburg’s collection of 12,000 books.
 Tour the home for a small fee, and learn about Sandburg’s life as a writer, journalist, folk singer, social activist and Pulitzer Prize-winning poet and biographer.
 Visit the barn and descendants of Mrs. Sandburg’s champion dairy goat herd and hike over five miles of trails.
 Access to trails, grounds, barns and public areas is free.